 An AI enthusiast would be highly interested in learning about terms like tokenization, fine-tuning, embeddings, etc. And if you own a website that talks about all the AI stuff, you can create a glossary of all the terms people would be interested in.

 For example, this page is doing exactly that.
 It lists all the important terms related to artificial intelligence and machine learning.

 In fact, you can do the same thing in almost any niche and for any website that you operate.
-And for creating the glossary, you can even carefully utilise the power of AI and a script like this can be super helpful for that (it connects the OpenAI API directly to Airtable).
+And for creating the glossary, you can even carefully utilise the power of AI and a script like this can be super helpful for that (it connects the OpenAI API directly to Google Sheets).

 7. Calculators and converters